liek51/civet/docs/civet_XML.md

 The ids listed in the input or output attributes are in the pipeline / step id space.
-The order in the list determines the id they will have in the tool’s description file.
+The order in the list determines the id they will have in the tool's description file.
 The first id in the list in this tag will receive the id "in_1" or "out_1", as appropriate, in the tool description XML file.
 Input and output lists use separate indexes, so the first file in each list will be _1, the second in each list will be _2, etc.

-The `walltime` attribute is optional, and is used to override the walltime specified in the Tool’s XML definition file.
+The `walltime` attribute is optional, and is used to override the walltime specified in the Tool's XML definition file.

 ##Tool XML Description

 A tool XML description file is separate from a pipeline description file.
-This allows utilizing a tool description in multiple pipelines, and also conveniently tweaking a tool’s configuration without editing a whole pipeline file.
+This allows utilizing a tool description in multiple pipelines, and also conveniently tweaking a tool's configuration without editing a whole pipeline file.

 The outer tag is `<tool>`.